CATSKILL MOUNTAIN CYCLING CHALLENGE

 The Catskill Mountain Cycling Challenge carries forth the long tradition of recreational road cycling in the Western Catskills.
-Building on the Tour de Pepacton and the Ride-n-Peak, our 2017 Cycling Challenge brings you six routes (five of them new!) and includes a very challenging gravel grinder.
-Your scenic pedal will support new programming at the Catskill Recreation Center (CRC), being designed to encourage greater participation in recreation through incentive packages and more diverse programming.
-Click here to learn more.
+Building on the Tour de Pepacton and the Ride-n-Peak, our 2018 Cycling Challenge brings you three routes ranging from 29 miles to 99 miles.
+Your scenic pedal will support new and traditional programming at the Catskill Recreation Center (CRC).

 Click any title for route maps and more!